Recidvst/find-the-city/README.md

-# find-the-city
+# find-the-country
-Small game - get as close to the city as possible by clicking the map.
+Small game - get as close to the country as possible by clicking the map.

 ``` in progress ```